 Six years ago, I left my conservative and normal life behind.
 I experienced and did more in three years of life than the prior 27 (I achieved a lot up to 27 but it was your typical school + career path).
 It’s a blessing and a curse at the same time because when you open yourself up to all these experiences, you are going to feel the good AND the bad.
 Sometimes I feel like I’ve seen too much, and was punched in the face with reality– which makes me want to go back to my naive and conventional life.
 At the same time, this was the best thing that ever happened to me because you can’t live a fulfilled life without seeing it all (IMO).
 I would do it all over again and again, experiencing intense joy and intense pain.
 That’s the only way you can grow as a person.

-When I was a teenager, I was dating this guy who had the name “cynical” in his username but I never understood that in my young, naive, and perfect life back then.
+When I was a teenager, I was dating this guy who had the name “cynical” in his username but I never understood what that meant in my young, naive, and perfect life back then.
 Now that I’ve seen and experience all that I have, I feel as if I am more of a cynical person, however even less judgemental, and more open-minded than ever.
 I can write a book about my life right now and not regret anything because it’s been a pretty interesting and adventurous one.

 This year I turn 34.
 I remember I was so excited to turn 30 (and gifted myself a Triple Ventoux that year to celebrate) because I knew that with age comes wisdom.
 I had recently gone through another paradigm shift and another chapter in my life is about to begin.
 I left my ‘perfect’ life at 28 asking the universe to shake my life up because I had an intention to live a life worth writing a book about one day.
 Be careful what you asked for because that’s exactly what she did!